As excitement reaches an all-time high over a new Battlefield 6 trailer dropping soon, here’s all the info we have on DICE’s upcoming title.

 As for a release date…

-All of this news is purely speculative and has not been confirmed officially by DICE, however general consensus among the community and leakers is that we will see the first reveal trailer in early May 2021.
-Some going as far to say the 6th of May, the same day Battlefield 1 was announced.
+All of this news is purely speculative and has not been confirmed officially by DICE, however general consensus among the community and leakers is that we will see the first reveal trailer in early June 2021.
+Some going as far to say the 8th of June, with a follow up two days later at Summer Games Fest.

 What we do know for certain is that a Battlefield mobile game is being developed as we speak for a 2022 release.
 DICE General Manager Oskar Gabrielson said in a press release recently: